-- 319. The purpose of this part is to help ensure victims of particular sexual offences and serious assault offences, and certain other persons receive appropriate medical, physical and psychological treatment by authorising- - (a) the taking of blood and urine samples from a person a police officer reasonably suspects has committed the relevant offence; and - (b) the analysis of the samples to find out whether the person may have transmitted a relevant disease to the victim.
+The purpose of this part is to help ensure victims of particular sexual offences and serious assault offences, and certain other persons receive appropriate medical, physical and psychological treatment by authorising-

+- (a) the taking of blood and urine samples from a person a police officer reasonably suspects has committed the relevant offence; and - (b) the analysis of the samples to find out whether the person may have transmitted a relevant disease to the victim.

-- 320.(1) This part applies in relation to the following offences against the Criminal Code ("relevant offences"), but only if semen, blood, saliva or another bodily fluid may have been transmitted into the anus, vagina, a mucous membrane, or broken skin of a victim of the offence- - (a) rape; - (b) a sexual assault involving penetration of a penis into the victim's mouth; - (c) incest committed against a child under 12; - (d) sodomy of a child under 12; - (e) carnal knowledge of a girl under 12; - (f) abuse of an intellectually impaired person involving penetration of a penis into the victim's mouth; - (g) a serious assault if-
+(1) This part applies in relation to the following offences against the Criminal Code ("relevant offences"), but only if semen, blood, saliva or another bodily fluid may have been transmitted into the anus, vagina, a mucous membrane, or broken skin of a victim of the offence-

+- (a) rape; - (b) a sexual assault involving penetration of a penis into the victim's mouth; - (c) incest committed against a child under 12; - (d) sodomy of a child under 12; - (e) carnal knowledge of a girl under 12; - (f) abuse of an intellectually impaired person involving penetration of a penis into the victim's mouth; - (g) a serious assault if- - (i) blood, saliva or another bodily fluid has penetrated, or may have penetrated, the victim's skin; or - (ii) blood, saliva or another bodily fluid has entered, or may have entered, a mucous membrane of the victim.60

+(2) This part also applies to a person other than the victim if semen, blood, saliva or another bodily fluid may have been transmitted to the person during or soon after the commission of a relevant offence.

+(3) However, this part does not apply to an assault that involves-

+(a) the penetration of the anus or vagina by an object other than a penis; or

+60 For the offences, see the Criminal Code, sections 208 (Unlawful sodomy), 215 (Carnal knowledge with or of children under 16), 216 (Abuse of intellectually impaired persons), 222 (Incest), 340 (Serious assaults) and 349 (Rape).

-- (i) blood, saliva or another bodily fluid has penetrated, or may have penetrated, the victim's skin; or - (ii) blood, saliva or another bodily fluid has entered, or may have entered, a mucous membrane of the victim.61 - (2) This part also applies to a person other than the victim if semen, blood, saliva or another bodily fluid may have been transmitted to the person during or soon after the commission of a relevant offence. - (3) However, this part does not apply to an assault that involves- - (a) the penetration of the anus or vagina by an object other than a penis; or - (b) the transfer of blood or another bodily fluid in a way that does not penetrate the anus, vagina, a mucous membrane or the skin of a victim; or - (c) spitting saliva onto intact skin.
+- (b) the transfer of blood or another bodily fluid in a way that does not penetrate the anus, vagina, a mucous membrane or the skin of a victim; or - (c) spitting saliva onto intact skin.

+321 Certain Acts do not apply to this part

-321. The Public Records Act and the Freedom of Information Act 1992 do not apply to activities or records under this part to the extent those Acts would otherwise enable the identity of a person in relation to whom a disease test order is made or the victim of the relevant offence to be disclosed.
+The Public Records Act and the Freedom of Information Act 1992 do not apply to activities or records under this part to the extent those Acts would otherwise enable the identity of a person in relation to whom a disease test order is made or the victim of the relevant offence to be disclosed.